svillalobosaliste/combiningsamples_msbbss/README.md

 Utrecht University year 2022.

-The outputs can be replicated as follows:
+The outputs from the thesis_manuscript can be replicated as follows:

 1_create_function: This scripts creates the necessary functions to generate the simulated samples and compute three different estimator for each